geo-smart/Snow-Extrapolation/Getting Started.md

 Enter the following code block in your Anaconda Command Prompt to get the required dependencies with the appropriate versions, note, you must be in the correct working directory:

     pip install -r requirements.txt

+### Explore the model through an example

+The objective of the project is to optimize the NSM, or SSM in this case.
+To do, the next step is to explore the [NSM Example](./contributors/NSM_Example/methods.ipynb).